+Figure 5.
+Images reconstructed by different methods using simulation data and stationary objects.

-The quantitative comparison associated with CC for different methods is plotted in Figure 6.
-As can be seen, for the three bubble flows, the images reconstructed by the LBP method are blurred in the central region and CC is also lowest in all algorithms, which make it impossible to identify the number of bubbles in the imaging area.
-While for the TR method, although artifacts are shown in the near-wall region, the bubbles in the central region can all be well reconstructed.
-For the three stratified flows, the LBP method has the highest CC.
-Peng et al. [29] also found that the LBP method can provide good image quality for stratified distributions.
-Even so, it is noted that the boundary between the high- and low-permittivity materials by the LBP method is very indistinct.
-In contrast, when the TR method is used, a clear boundary can be given.
+Quantitative comparison associated with CC for different methods is shown in Figure 6.
+As can be seen, for the three bubble flows, the images reconstructed by LBP are blurred in the central region and CC is also lowest in all algorithms, which make it difficult to identify the number of bubbles in the imaging area.
+By TR, although there are artifacts in the near-wall region, the bubbles in the central region can all be well reconstructed.
+For the three stratified flows, LBP has the highest CC, which is in agreement with the conclusion by Peng et al. [29] that LBP can generate good images for stratified distribution.
+Even so, it is noted that the boundary between the high- and low-permittivity materials by LBP is indistinct.
+In contrast, by TR, a clear boundary can be obtained.
 But still, the artifacts in the near-wall region worsen the overall image quality, as indicated by the lowest CC for these three distributions in Figure 6.

+The GCC method proposed in this work can combine the advantages of both LBP and TR.
+Therefore, images reconstructed by the GCC method are all satisfied.
+As shown in Figure 5, the artifacts in the near-wall region are all removed and good images in the central region reconstructed by TR are obtained.

+Figure 6 also shows the average CC for all tested distributions with different methods.
+Clearly, the average CC obtained by the GCC method is higher than both LBP and TR.